superfaceai/docs/docs/guides/comlink-profile-multiple-providers.md

 superface map sendgrid email/send-an-email
 ```

-As you can see, the profile referenced in the above commands is the same; only the provider name has changed.
+As you can see, the profile referenced above is the same; only the provider name has changed.

-At this point map files and executable examples will be created for each provider.
+At this point, Superface will create map files and executable examples for each provider.

 ### Add additional providers

-If in future you want to add some additional providers, such as Mailgun, you would:
+If in the future you want to add some additional providers, such as [Mailgun](https://mailgun.com), you would:

 1. Run `superface prepare <url-for-mailgun-api-spec> mailgun`
 2. Map to the same profile using `superface map mailgun email/send-an-email`